 As students in an Option III program, M.A.
 Economics students are not able to register for courses outside the established M.A. curriculum.
 However, it is sometimes possible to have a "meets with" arrangement in which a course outside the approved M.A. curriculum can be cross-listed/room-shared.
-The course may be:
+In order to be eligible for such an arrangement, the course must be: